 - The semantics and pragmatics of normative language

 - The nature of epistemic normativity and epistemic value

-For the second year running, papers accepted to the workshop will be eligible for publication in Philosophical Studies.
-Authors of accepted papers may, but need not, submit their papers to the special issue.
+For the third workshop running, papers accepted to the workshop will be eligible for publication in a special issue of Philosophical Studies.
+Authors of accepted papers are encouraged, but not required, to submit their papers to the special issue.

 The authors of the eight best abstracts not selected for the workshop will be invited to chair a session at the workshop and, as part of that, to act as a “mini-commentator”, asking an extended (3-5 minute) first question.
 In order to facilitate this, we will ask authors of accepted papers to send their chair-commentators a draft of their full paper by March 15th.